-Unlike other possessions you may have (including ones that may be even more valuable than your car) if you give your car to another individual, the ownership of that car has to be legally registered by UK law.
+Unlike other possessions, if you give your car to another individual, the ownership of that car has to be legally registered by UK law.
 This official process of transferring car ownership is what this guide concentrates on.

 So, how do you transfer car ownership?